lindersi/SuperalgosDocsTools/README.md

 ## SaDocsMerger.py

-Appends german translations from separate files to the original repo files.
+Appends translations from separate files to the original repo files.
 Processes all files that are listed in files_list.txt.
 See comments for usage and details.

 My personal workflow: